We got chickens! Chickens are not an unusual sight here in Western PA, however this is our first time having them, so it's all a little new to us.

 The other problem when you start searching on Pinterest, is that most Chicken Coop Plans are not free - if you've been here a while, you know my motto is "done is better than perfect", and I'm one that just has to start building and figure it out as I go.
 So the plans weren't really what I wanted.

 I did see someone had started with a pallet base, and I thought - brilliant!
 Pallets=free wood!
+So consider this inspiration for making a DIY chicken coop from pallets.

 Here's what I did: